 Year 4 (Level 6) – optional modules

-Students must also complete the OSCEs for Veterinary Nursing during Year 4.
+Students must also complete the OSCEs for Veterinary Nursing at the beginning of Year 4.

 Availability of optional modules is subject to the recruitment of a minimum viable student number (7 individuals).
 Should a module not be deemed viable for operation, all the students who had selected it will be contacted in writing before the start of the academic year and asked to select an alternative from the options available.